samuelgonsalves/ruby-programs/README.md

 # ruby-programs
-A bunch of programs I've created on the path to learning Ruby
+A bunch of programs I've written on the path to learning Ruby